cnnickolay/forex-trader/README.md

 # Forex Trader
-OANDA powered forex trading bot will make you rich! :-D
+OANDA powered forex trading bot will make you rich!

 ### What this bot does?
 The bot reads trading data from oanda, calculates different indicators and applies trading strategies.